+- PART 3 EXECUTION

+- 3.01 PREPARATION

-- A. Verify that existing plant life designated to remain, is tagged, or identified. - 3.02 PROTECTION - A. Tree Protection & Mitigation: Contractor shall follow the tree mitigation plan and landscape plans.
-Contractor shall not remove any trees listed to be protected.
-Contractor shall protect trees with methods as shown in the Tree Mitigation Plans, the Landscape Plans and the City of Denton's Code or Ordinances. - B. Locate, identify, and protect utilities that remain, from damage. - C. Protect trees, plant growth, and features designated to remain, as final landscaping. - D. Protect bench marks and existing structures from damage or displacement.
+- A. Verify that existing plant life designated to remain, is tagged, or identified.

+- A. Locate, identify, and protect utilities that remain, from damage. - B. Protect trees, plant growth, and features designated to remain, as final landscaping. - C. Protect bench marks and existing structures from damage or displacement. - 3.03 CLEARING - A. Clear areas required for access to site and execution of Work. - B. Remove paving, curbs, and improvements designated. - C. Remove trees and shrubs indicated.
-3.03 CLEARING

-- A. Clear areas required for access to site and execution of Work. - B. Remove paving, curbs, and improvements designated. - C. Remove trees and shrubs indicated.
 Remove stumps, root system surface rock, and other areas indicated or implied for completion of the project. - D. Clear undergrowth and deadwood, without disturbing subsoil.
-Strip and clear vegetation from areas designated to be filled, excavated, regraded, or landscaped.

-3.04 REMOVAL

-- A. Remove debris, rock, and extracted plant life from site. - 3.05 TOPSOIL EXCAVATION - A. Excavate clean topsoil from areas to be further excavated, filled, re-landscaped, or regraded. - B. Stockpile in area designated on site to depth not exceeding 8 feet.
+Strip and clear vegetation from areas designated to be filled, excavated, regraded, or landscaped. - 3.04 REMOVAL - A. Remove debris, rock, and extracted plant life from site. - 3.05 TOPSOIL EXCAVATION - A. Excavate clean topsoil from areas to be further excavated, filled, re-landscaped, or regraded. - B. Stockpile in area designated on site to depth not exceeding 8 feet.
 Protect from erosion.
 Remove excess topsoil not being reused, from site.